-New Orleans Food You Have to Eat
+New Orleans Food You Have to Order When Visiting

 New Orleans is an iconic American city, with a culinary scene to rival any competitor.
 Founded in 1718 by French colonists, New Orleans was previously the capital of French Louisiana before the United States acquired it through the Louisiana Purchase in 1803.
 New Orleans is famous for its Creole cuisine, unique dialect, distinct music and annual festivals like Mardi Gras.